Ados-developer/MusicHub/README.md

   - Open MusicHub.sln in Visual Studio → Rebuild Solution

   4.Run the application
-  -Login screen appears first.
+  - Login screen appears first.
-  -Use credentials stored in Data/MusicHubDbContext (or add new users via seed/migrations).
+  - Use credentials stored in Data/MusicHubDbContext (or add new users via seed/migrations).
-  -After login, the main MusicHub interface opens.
+  - After login, the main MusicHub interface opens.